TJZine/vapoursynth-screenshots/README.md

 > NOTE: Tonemapping has changed significantly since the last release of this project

 For any HDR/DoVi/HDR10+ sources, the script automatically tonemaps the screenshots for you using the `DynamicTonemap` function from `awsmfunc`.
 I think this tonemaps screenshots better than the older tonemap plugin, which was used previously.
+The helper now requires a recent `vs-placebo` release (one of the libplacebo 6.x builds currently distributed through VSRepo) so that the `gamut_mode`, `tone_mapping_mode`, and `tone_mapping_crosstalk` parameters exposed by modern `awsmfunc` builds are honoured.
+When an outdated plugin is detected the scripts abort with a descriptive error instead of silently falling back to degraded defaults—upgrade `vs-placebo` through VSRepo or the upstream releases to resolve it.

 For properly tonemapping DoVi, additional plugins are required.
 See [Dependencies](#dependencies) for more information.